 In 1969, the diamond was sold at auction to Cartier for US$1.05 million after frenzied bidding.
 Burton, the under-bidder, negotiated a deal with Cartier over the phone to purchase the diamond for US$1.1 million, and the diamond changed hands a second time in less than 48 hours.
 Crowds lined the streets for the chance to catch a glimpse of the famous diamond before Burton picked up the gift for Taylor.

-The expensive gift was just one of many exchanged between Taylor and Burton during their first marriage.
-Taylor originally wore the diamond in a ring, but eventually had it redesigned by Cartier into a necklace.
-During her ownership of the famous gem from 1969 to 1978, Elizabeth Taylor wore the beautiful necklace to the 1970 Academy Awards.
-She later sold the necklace and donated part of the proceeds to help fund a hospital in Botswana.
+Taylor initially wore the diamond in a ring, but eventually had it reset into a necklace designed by Oscar Heyman for Cartier.
+She wore the stunning piece to Hollywood parties and events, including the 1970 Academy Awards.
+After her divorce from Burton, Taylor sold the necklace and donated part of the proceeds to help fund a hospital in Botswana.
+The Taylor-Burton diamond .

 Originally published on June 10, 2014.
 Last updated on October 18, 2019.